capstonelinknyc/NYU_CUSP_LinkNYC/README.md

 ## Folder Structure
-Each folder will have specifc descriptions and instructions to allow replication of our work, feel free to navigate to these folders.
+Each folder has specifc descriptions and instructions to allow replication of our work, feel free to navigate to these folders.
 * [Topic Extraction](./Topic_Extraction)
 * [Exploratory Data Analysis](./EDA)
 * [Electronic Benefits Transfer](./EBT)